YeyintThway13/OrderManagementSystem/README.md

   2. Go to the backend directory
   3. Install node modules
   4. Start the mongodb and Redis
+  5. Create default admin account (yarn create-admin-account)
-  5. Create a new .env files and add the following fields
+  6. Create a new .env files and add the following fields

      ```
      MONGO_URI = mongodb://localhost:27017/order-management-system